VICEROY: GDPR-/CCPA-compliant Enforcement of Verifiable Accountless Consumer Requests: Design Challenges

-However, as introduced in Section~\ref{sec:introduction}, there are also three significant disadvantages: First, this method essentially makes cookies into \emph{symmetric} authentication tokens -- anyone with a cookie can create \vcr{s}.
-This is problematic because cookies are generated by the server and sent to the consumer over the Internet.
-This places a strong confidentiality requirement on the consumer-server communication channel.
-Second, since consumers visit many different websites, they would have to {\em securely} and {\em reliably} store a potentially large number of cookies.
+However, per Section~\ref{sec:introduction}, there are also several significant disadvantages: First, this method essentially makes cookies into \emph{symmetric} authentication tokens: anyone in possession of the cookie can create \vcr{s}.
+This is problematic because cookies, in general, are not required to be unguessable and may contain predictable information, such as URLs or email addresses~\cite{Gonzalez2017}.
+A subset of cookies, namely \emph{authentication cookies}, are designed to be unguessable, but these would typically only be used once the consumer has logged into an account (i.e., no longer an accountless consumer).
+Second, cookies are used in all interactions with the website, and several techniques for stealing cookies have been demonstrated~\cite{mitre-cookies}.
+Third, since consumers visit many different websites, they would have to {\em securely} and {\em reliably} store a potentially large number of cookies.
 This differs from the usual client-side cookie management, since cookies would be additionally valuable as a means to issue \vcr{s}.
 Also, if cookies are lost (e.g., due to disk failure), the consumer would be unable to exercise their GDPR/CCPA rights.
 This underscores the importance of cookie storage reliability.
-Furthermore, if the server for any reason also stores copies of the cookies, the same security requirements apply.
-If these cookies were leaked in a server data breach, the server would have to invalidate them in bulk, thus preventing legitimate consumers from submitting \vcr{s}, or risk the attackers requesting consumers' personal data.
-Third, symmetric authentication tokens cannot be cryptographically bound to specific requests or request parameters, thus introducing an additional requirement for a secure channel to ensure that a network adversary cannot modify the request undetected.
+Furthermore, if the server for any reason also stores copies of cookies, same security requirements apply.
+If these cookies are leaked as a result of a data breach, the server would have to invalidate them in bulk, thus preventing legitimate consumers from submitting \vcr{s}, or risk attackers requesting consumers' personal data.